hitbtc-com/hitbtc-api/APIv2.md

 **Result order status**

-For orders with `timeInForce` `IOC` or `FOK` rest api return final order state: filled or expired.
+For orders with `timeInForce` `IOC` or `FOK` REST API returns final order state: filled or expired.

-If order can instantly executed, then REST API return filled or partiallyFilled order info.
+If order can be instantly executed, then REST API return filled or partiallyFilled order's info.

 Parameters: